JesperBorrePedersen/lateNDthal_demography/README.md

 ---

 ## 📊 Data Description
+- `1_data/dating/` – All data used for creating Fig. 3B and Fig. S18
+- `1_data/map/` – All data used for creating Fig. 1
+- `1_data/pairwise_distance/` – All data used for checking the pairwise distance (Fig. 2B)
 - `1_data/road_analysis/` – All data used creating distribution maps.
 - `1_data/yaworsky_extended/` – All data used for running the same analysis as Yaworsky et al. 2024 with an extended dataset.
 - `1_data/yaworsky_et_al_2024/` – The orignial data from Yaworsky et al. 2024 for comparison.